vitesse-ftian/dgtools/tpch/README.md

 export BENCH_DIR=$PWD
 ```

 Test config is in bench.toml file.
 We use golang test.
-See golang testing package for how to run a
+See golang
-test or subtest, here we list two examples.
+testing package for how to run a test or subtest, here we list two examples.
 ```
 	BENCH_DIR=$PWD go test -run GenData ./bench
 	go test -run GenData/Step=dbgen ./bench
 ```

-There are a series of tests to run.
+There are a bunch of makefile target in the Makefile.
+In general one should
+just use make to drive the tests.
+The following are details,

 # GenData
 Generate data.
 Costly.
 Not timed/measured.